House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-All in all, the question of electric vs air impact wrenches is somewhat straightforward: do you need portability or power?
-If you need to be able to move your wrench from place to place, go with electric.
+The question of electric vs. air impact wrenches is somewhat straightforward: Do you need portability or power?
+If you need to move your wrench from place to place, use an electric tool.
 If you only need an impact wrench at a single location, an air impact wrench is your best bet.

-Either way, both types of impact wrenches can make your repair or maintenance work much faster and easier.
-Remember to consider your budget and experience level before making a final decision and you’ll be set!
+Utimately, both types can make your repair or maintenance work much faster and easier.
+Remember to consider your budget and experience level before making a final decision, and you’ll be set!

 Featured Image Credit: Pixabay